-Chances are that your company information was found in an online database by a company looking to acquire a business to invest in or partner with.
+Chances are that your company information was found in an online database.
+Usually companies use these online databases to acquire a business to invest in or partner with.
 These partnerships, part of a buy-and-build strategy, often enable an existing business to grow into a larger, more valuable enterprise.

-Since some of these emails may be legitimate inquiries while others may be fraudulent, it is important that you decipher which kind of organization may be sending you emails.
+Some of these emails may be legitimate inquiries, while others may be fraudulent.
+Nevertheless, it is important that you decipher which kind of organization may be sending you emails.
 Knowing this will enable you to decide better if you are to respond and, if so, when.

 Who is sending these emails to buy my company?